-The truth is that your reality is not as firm as you thought it was.
-Not everything you believe is biblical.
-In order to find the truth, we need to look and listen differently.
-We cannot afford to see or hear based on our gestalt.
+Our reality is therefore not as firm as we thought it was.
+Not everything we believe to be biblical is biblical.
+In order to find the truth, we need to look and listen differently because our gestalt may have flaws.

-So which pill do you want, the blue pill or the red pill?
+So which pill will you take, the blue pill or the red pill?